-Duties May Include (some or all of the following):
+Duties May Include (some or all the following):

-Create floor plans, furniture plans by Revit and or AutoCAD.
+Create floor plans, furniture plans by Revit (and AutoCAD).

 Capable of hand sketching/coloring 3-dimensional images of interiors and furniture.

-Conducts research for materials, furniture and photographic images, through hardcopy and on-line website searches.
+Conduct research for materials, furniture, and photographic images, through hardcopy and on-line website searches.

-Download and edit images and files from websites, catalogs and websites for use in Revit, Photoshop, or InDesign.
+Download and edit images and files from websites, catalogs, and websites for use in Revit, Photoshop, or InDesign presentations.

 Vendor communication: telephone and face to face meetings with sales representatives or showrooms, researching pricing, spec sheets, stock checks, etc.